 And even further northwest of Toronto, bordering on an hour or more considering traffic, are the three courses of TPC Toronto at Osprey Valley, all Doug Carrick designs, each distinctive and all in the Top 100 in Canada.
-The original course Osprey Valley, links style is still my favorite and probably most demanding.
-The Hoot and The Toot, parkland in style maybe a little more water to contend with and there for more picturesque in Caledon’s rolling hills and some of my favorite small stream trout fishing.
+The original course Osprey Valley, links style is still my favourite and probably most demanding.
+The Hoot and The Toot, parkland in style maybe a little more water to contend with and there for more picturesque in Caledon’s rolling hills and some of my favourite small stream trout fishing.

 To the northeast corner of the city are a couple more must stops.
-One designed by my favorite all time designer ever – no prejudice here – Ron Garl is my buddy, we play whenever I get to Florida and besides that, he is damn good at what he does.
+One designed by my favourite all time designer ever – no prejudice here – Ron Garl is my buddy, we play whenever I get to Florida and besides that, he is damn good at what he does.

 Wooden Sticks golf course features holes inspired by some of the most famous golf holes from around the world.
 Who doesn’t want to tee it up on Augusta’s Amen Corner, the 17th at TPC Sawgrass, The Postage Stamp or St Andrews’, Road Hole?